MathewBravo/Low-Latency-Applications/Disecting-Twitch.md

-# Designing Twitch to Understand Low Latency Applications
+# Disecting Twitch to Understand Low Latency Applications

 > Twitch is an interactive live streaming service for content spanning gaming, entertainment, sports, music, and more.